Azure-Samples/azure-ml-federated-learning/docs/concepts/benchmarking.md

 <p align="center">
     <img src="../pics/ner_acc.jpg" alt="ner training time" width="600"/>
 </p>
 For ner, FL achieves a highest score for all four metrics.
-Although it is not expected that FL will outperform centeralized-1, it might be becasue the distribute-aggregate fashion improves the generalizability of the final model.
+Although it is not expected that FL will outperform centeralized-1, it might be because the scatter-aggregate fashion improves the generalizability of the final model.

 ### 2.3 Scalability with Training